ki4jgt/Book-of-the-Damned/README.md

 Or, the instability of certain nations, because of injustice.
 Those injustices will forever be recorded in Truth, and will continue to pop up until they are resolved.

 Call this God, or science.
-In absolute chaos, there are rules.
-And as these rules reach down to us, we reach up to them.
-The chaos creating the rules, and the rules creating the chaos.
+In absolute chaos, there are rules...
+An oreder to things.
+And these rules reach down to us, as we reach up to them.
+We reach up to something greater and larger than ourselves.
+Believing,  in full faith, that by trusting them, tomorrow will be better than today.

 Book of the Damned  by Anonymous is marked CC0 1.0 Universal.
 To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/

-You can find fellowship and community here: https://www.reddit.com/r/SocietyoftheDamned